fbpx

 Cytoreduction With HIPEC Eligibility: Physical Health

 Physical health is an important factor in eligibility for invasive surgery.
-Since cytoreduction/HIPEC involves removing areas of the body and washing organs in hot chemotherapy, patients must be strong enough to withstand anesthesia, postoperative recovery and postoperative pain.
+Since cytoreduction with HIPEC involves an open abdominal surgery, removal of tissue and organs, and the use of heated chemotherapy, patients must be strong enough to withstand anesthesia, postoperative recovery and postoperative pain.

 If the patient has a concerning medical history or lingering health issues, surgeons may avoid aggressive treatment.
 Operating on patients in poor health can cause severe complications.